Characters: Pretty Guardian Sailor Moon

-- Charles Atlas Superpower/Muscles Are Meaningless: True to her anime and manga counterparts, the petite, delicate-looking Minako can perform superhuman feats of athleticism, even while depowered.
-In the final act, Minako stares down a youma and sends it smashing into a concret column with one kick, then scolds her bodyguards for not doing their jobs.
+- Charles Atlas Superpower/Muscles Are Meaningless: True to the anime and manga, the petite, delicate-looking Minako can perform superhuman feats of athleticism, even while depowered.
+Twice in the series, Minako (in civilian form) manages to kick a youma, sending him crashing to a solid wall.

 - Expy: Somewhat...she acts more like one of the Outer Senshi than she does the original Minako.

 - Good Is Not Nice: As the leader of the Sailor Senshi with a limited amount of time to fight the Dark Kingdom, she takes her mission to prevent the fall of the Moon Kingdom extremely seriously...which means she is confrontational, condescending, and distant towards the other Inner Senshi, whom she feels are too idealistic about their roles as the guardians of the world.

 - Idol Singer: While the original Minako dreamed of becoming one, in PGSM she actually is one.

 - Image Song: True to her idol persona, Minako has no less than five songs alluding to her singing career and senshi alter-ego.